 Tamara Goldstein, piano

 Tamara moved to Boulder from NYC in the early ‘90s and has been an active figure on the Colorado classical music scene ever since.
 Her many concerto appearances with regional orchestras received high praise, and she has served as pianist with Central City Opera, the Colorado Symphony & Chorus, St. Martin’s Chamber Choir, Colorado Children’s Chorale, Colorado Chamber Players, Colorado Opera Troupe, Pro Musica, among others.
-She looks forward to upcoming concerts during the ’23-24 season, with the Front Range Chamber Players and on Grand Junction’s First Presbyterian Church chamber music series.
+During recent seasons, she has performed in Fort Collins and Denver with the Front Range Chamber Players, and on the western slope in various classical series in Grand Junction, Fruita, Carbondale and Basalt.
+She is a founding member of the Colorado Plateau Chamber Music Society.